Skip to content

 1. Editor tab language displays the programming language of the current code editor tab (SQL or Python).

-2. Change indicator displays a summary of the changes in the most recently run SQLMesh plan.
+3. Change indicator displays a summary of the changes in the project files relative to the most recently run SQLMesh plan in the selected environment.

 SQLMesh web UI status indicators